 Cosmetics that you can eat as well?

-Yes, go in the kitchen in search of products that help you to a radiant appearance and you will find more than expected!
+Yes, go into the kitchen in search of products that help you to a radiant appearance, and you will find more than expected!

-The omission of dairy products can help you to an improved skin appearance.
-In addition to basic foods eat lots of raw food with fresh fruits and vegetables.
+The omission of dairy products can help you to improve your skin appearance.
+In addition to basic foods, eat lots of raw food with fresh fruits and vegetables.

 Oil cleaning method: Hard to believe and yet so effective!
-Rub the face with oil, preferably of course a good sesame, olive or coconut oil, 2-3 drops of tea tree oil against impurities, massage briefly and leave to work and then wash off with a washcloth and warm to hot water again.
+Rub the face with oil, preferably good sesame, olive, or coconut oil, 2-3 drops of tea tree oil against impurities, massage briefly and leave to work, and then wash off with a washcloth and warm to hot water again.

 Coffee scum as a scrub